 Payment & Discounts:

-All prices quoted are in AUD.
 Payment of invoice is due within 7 days of registration.
 A 3% surcharge is payable for all credit card transactions.
 Only one promotional discount code can be applied per registrant.
-Group discounts will only be applied on the original order – added delegates will not receive a discount once registration in processed.
+All prices quoted are inclusive of GST.
 Payment in full is required by the first day of the event.
 Please note: Registrations made within 7 days of the event can only be paid via credit card.

-Connect Media Group endeavours to ensure the conference programme and speaker line-up is correct at the time of the event.
+Connect Media and Communications Group Pty Ltd endeavors to ensure the conference programme and speaker line-up is correct at the time of the event.
 All advertised details are correct at time of publishing.
-Due to unforeseen circumstances Connect Media Group reserves the right to alter the programme prior to the event without notice.
-We also reserve the right to cancel or postpone this event when full refunds will be issued.
-Connect Media Group reserves the right to deny access to any individual that engages in or is alleged to engage in practices that are considered unprofessional and inappropriate for a business conference.
+Due to unforeseen circumstances Connect Media and Communications Group Pty Ltd reserves the right to alter the programme prior to the event without notice.
+We also reserve the right to cancel or postpone the event when full refunds will be issued.
+In the unlikely event that it is cancelled or postponed, no compensation will be provided for cancelled/amended travel arrangements.
+Connect Media and Communications Group Pty Ltd reserves the right to deny access to any individual that engages in or is alleged to engage in practices that are considered unprofessional and inappropriate for a business conference.
 We reserve the right to deny access to delegates that may affect the client / vendor ratio of attendance in favour of the interests of sponsors and commercial partners of the event.

-Photography and Video
+Photography and Video:

-Connect Media Group may take photographs and/or video of the event you are attending and in doing so your image may be included in the photographs and videos reproduced and distributed by Connect Media Group in any medium to any part of the world.
-By attending the event you irrevocably agree to submit your image for reproduction by Connect Media Group in distributing marketing material and/or video footage of the events.
+Connect Media and Communications Group Pty Ltd may take photographs and/or video of the event you are attending and in doing so your image may be included in the photographs and videos reproduced and distributed by Connect Media and Communications Group Pty Ltd in any medium to any part of the world.
+By attending the event you irrevocably agree to submit your image for reproduction by Connect Media and Communications Group Pty Ltd in distributing marketing material and/or video footage of the events.
 Should a delegate not agree to the above image release, they must advise firstname.lastname@example.org.

 A substitute delegate is welcome at any time provided the request is made in writing.
 A full refund less a $250 (GST Inclusive) processing fee is applicable on cancellation requests made in writing within 10 days of registration.
 No refunds are available for cancellations made more than 10 days after registration.